swong30/advent-of-code/README.md

 # advent-of-code
-My Advent of Code 2023 submissions using TSQL.
+I find the Advent of Code puzzle fun!
+So here's my Advent of Code 2023 submissions.
 I am still working through them during my free time.
 They might not be the most efficient, just the solution that worked.